dvajs/dva/docs/guide/source-code-explore.md

 ## Hide the secret in package.json

-Any dva project, just type npm start and you can run it.
-I haven't cared about it many times before, until I was ready to study the source code: ** What happened when I knocked on this line of commands? **
+With any dva project, just type `npm start` and you can run it.
+I haven't cared about it much before, until I was ready to study the source code: **What happened when I knocked on this line of commands?**

-The answer is to go to package.json to find it.
+The answer is to go to `package.json` to find it.

-> There is a technology big cow once told me: before looking at the source code, go to package.json.
-Looking at the project's entry file, flipping through the dependencies it uses, has a rough idea of ​​the project.
+> A technology big shot once told me: before looking at the source code, go to `package.json`.
+Looking at the project's entry file, flipping through the dependencies it uses, will give you a rough overview of ​​the project.

-This is written in package.json:
+This is written in `package.json`:

 ```json
  "scripts": {